vmware-archive/thrust/README.md

 **Note:** replace [path-to-thrust] and [project-root] where you installed thrust and your project-root respectively
 ****

+Now run `rake thrust:doctor` for more tips about how to properly configure your project.

 ### Alternate installation:
 if you would prefer to install a static version of the library and are familiar with Rubygems you can install the thrust gem